-To ensure correct functioning of an anti-glare mirror sensor located on the back side of the mirror, do not touch or cover the sensor with your finger or a piece of cloth, etc.
+To ensure correct functioning of antiglare mirror sensors located on both sides of the mirror, do not touch or cover the sensors with your finger or a piece of cloth, etc.

 Rear side-view mirrors

 Rear side-view mirrors are useful as a secondary means of checking the area to the rear of the vehicle.